ajingu/LLM_Movie_Recommendation/README.md

 1.  **Semantic Search:** A traditional search screen where users can type in a description, a theme, or a vague idea of a movie, and the system will find the most relevant matches based on semantic meaning, not just keywords.
 2.  **Conversational Chat:** A chat interface where users can interact with an AI assistant.
 Users can ask for recommendations, refine their search, and get movie suggestions in a natural, conversational flow.

-## ✨ Features

-- **Backend:**
-  - Built with **FastAPI** for high performance.
-  - Uses **The Movie Database (TMDB)** as the data source for movies.
-  - Generates vector embeddings for movie overviews for semantic search.
-  - `/api/search` endpoint for direct semantic search.
-  - `/api/chat_search` endpoint that integrates with an LLM to provide conversational responses and tool-use (movie search).
-- **Frontend:**
-  - Cross-platform mobile app built with **React Native & Expo**.
-  - Written in **TypeScript** for type safety and better developer experience.
-  - Tab-based navigation using **Expo Router**.
-  - **Search Tab:** Displays search results in a clean, scrollable list.
-  - **Chat Tab:** A familiar chat UI that can render both text messages and interactive horizontal carousels of movie recommendations.

 ## 🛠️ Tech Stack